rmrk-team/NestingEIP/README.md

 The parent NFT of a nested token and the parent's root owner are in all aspects the true owners of it.
 Once you send a token to another one you give up ownership.

-We continue to use ERC721's `ownerOf` functionality which will now recursively look up through parents until it finds an address which is not an NFT, this is referred to as root owner.
-Additionally we provide the `directOwnerOf` which returns the most immediate owner of a token using 3 values: the owner address, the tokenId which must be 0 if owner is not an NFT, and a flag indicating whether or not the parent is an NFT.
+We continue to use ERC721's `ownerOf` functionality which will now recursively look up through parents until it finds an address which is not an NFT, this is referred to as the *root owner*.
+Additionally we provide the `directOwnerOf` which returns the most immediate owner of a token using 3 values: the owner address, the tokenId which MUST be 0 if the direct owner is not an NFT, and a flag indicating whether or not the parent is an NFT.

 The root owner or an approved party MUST be able do the following operations on children: `acceptChild`, `rejectAllChildren` and `transferChild`.

-The root owner or an approved party MUST also be allowed to do these opoerations only when token is not owned by an NFT: `transferFrom`, `safeTransferFrom`, `nestTransferFrom`, `burn`.
+The root owner or an approved party MUST also be allowed to do these operations only when token is not owned by an NFT: `transferFrom`, `safeTransferFrom`, `nestTransferFrom`, `burn`.

-If the token is owned by an NFT, only the parent NFT itself MUST be allowed to.
-Transfers MUST be done from the parent by using `transferChild`, this method in turn SHOULD call `nestTransferFrom` or `safeTransferFrom` on the child, according to whether the destination is an NFT or not.
+If the token is owned by an NFT, only the parent NFT itself MUST be allowed to execute the operations listed above.
+Transfers MUST be done from the parent token, using `transferChild`, this method in turn SHOULD call `nestTransferFrom` or `safeTransferFrom` in the child token's smart contract, according to whether the destination is an NFT or not.
 For burning, tokens must first be transferred to an EOA and then burned.

-We add this restriction to prevent inconsistencies on parent contracts, since only the `transferChild` method takes care of removing the child from the parent when it is being transferred out.
+We add this restriction to prevent inconsistencies on parent contracts, since only the `transferChild` method takes care of removing the child from the parent when it is being transferred out of it.

 ### Child token management